jelix/jelix-langpacks/README.md

 jelix-langpacks
 ===============

-Translation of properties files for jelix modules, for Jelix 1.6.
+Translation of properties files for Jelix 1.6, 1.7 and for some modules.

 Translations are edited with Transiflex.
 See https://www.transifex.com/3liz-1/jelix/dashboard/

 This repository contains translation of several project/branches:
+- `jelix-1.7`: translation of modules provided with Jelix 1.7.
+  Translations for modules: jelix, jacl2, jacl2db, jacl2db_admin, jauthdb_admin, master_admin
 - `jelix-1.6`: translation of modules provided with Jelix 1.6.
   Translations for modules: jelix, jacl2, jacl2db, jacl2db_admin, jauthdb_admin, master_admin
 - `modules`: translation for some modules.
 Translations for modules:
   - jCommunity
+  - ldapdao
+  - multiauth

 All projects have two directories: